Larry Zbyszko

 Lawrence Whistler (born December 5, 1951), better known by the ring name Larry Zbyszko, is an American retired professional wrestler.
 He is perhaps best known for his feud with his mentor, Bruno Sammartino, during the early 1980s as well as his work as a wrestler and color commentator for World Championship Wrestling.
 Among other accolades, he is a two-time world champion having twice held the AWA World Heavyweight Championship.
-Zbyszko was inducted into the WWE Hall of Fame on March 28, 2015 by Sammartino.
+Zbyszko was inducted into the WWE Hall of Fame on March 28, 2015, by Sammartino.

 Professional wrestling career

-World Wide Wrestling Federation / World Wrestling Federation (1971–1981)
+Early Career (1972–1974)

 Whistler trained under Bruno Sammartino after cutting his collegiate wrestling career at Penn State University short.
-He debuted in 1973 as the babyface "Larry Zbyszko", with his name a tribute to 1920s Polish American wrestler Stanislaus Zbyszko.
-He initially wrestled in the Pittsburgh area in 1972, appearing on the local wrestling program Studio Wrestling, before receiving bookings in Vancouver in 1973.
-He spent three years in the World Wide Wrestling Federation before traveling to California in 1975.
+He debuted in 1972 as the babyface "Larry Zbyszko", with his name a tribute to 1920s Polish American wrestler Stanislaus Zbyszko.
+He initially wrestled in the Pittsburgh area in 1972, appearing on the local wrestling program Studio Wrestling, before receiving bookings in Vancouver with NWA All-Star Wrestling in 1973.
+Studio Wrestling shut down in 1974.

+World Wide Wrestling Federation (1974-1981)

+He debut in the World Wide Wrestling Federation in 1974 before traveling to California in 1975.
+That same year he also worked in Japan.
 Zbyszko was one of the attractions in the 1976 Latin America Wrestling Alliance World Heavyweight championship, held in Guatemala City, under José Azzari promotions.
 Three days after the end of the tournament (Mil Máscaras won the title, defeating José Azzari in the final), an earthquake destroyed much of that Central American nation.